dbahlburg/krillGrowthModelsComparison/README.md

 How to work with this repository:

 Download/Clone the project, set the working directory to the project location.
+The R environment (package versions + R version) used to develop the code is documented in the renv.lock-file contained in the repository.
+Package versions can either be looked up in there or the entire session can be restored by executing "renv::restore()" after opening the project.

-All scripts should work as they are when the required input-files are in the correct locations (look at the file paths specified in the scripts)
+All scripts should then work as they are when the required input-files are in the correct locations (look at the file paths specified in the scripts)